Burn

 • A burn caused by a chemical or an electric shock

-• A temperature above 38°c following a burn
+• A temperature above 38°c or they become unwell following a burn

 You need urgent help